 Our attorneys are well-acquainted with Ohio statutes enacted to ensure the rights of dog bite victims and know that acting quickly following a dog attack is vital to protecting these rights.
 An immediate investigation can help establish liability for the bite and determine whether insurance coverage applies.

-Whether an unleashed, stray dog has savagely attacked your nine-year-old while they were walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz LLP dog bite attorneys can protect your rights and work on getting you the best result available.
+Whether an unleashed, stray dog has savagely attacked your nine-year-old while they was walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz LLP dog bite attorneys can protect your rights and work on getting you the best result available.

 Dog bites and mauling are among some of the most dangerous and traumatic injuries that the average American can sustain.
 Although fatal dog bites are less common, small children are statistically more likely to be bitten and disfigured or killed.
 Even a fit adult can experience long-term muscle and nerve damage and possible lifelong psychological stress.

 More than 4.5 million people each year in the U.S. are treated for dog injuries, according to the Center for Disease Control and Prevention (CDC).
 One in five dog injuries require medical attention and about 33 people die every year from a dog attack.
-Forty eight percent of the fatalities are children under 9 years of age and 18% of victims are over 70.
+Forty-eight percent of the fatalities are children under 9 years of age and 18% of victims are over 70.

 These figures on fatalities come from dogsbite.org, a website that maintains nationwide statistics on dog attacks.
 The site’s authors claim that in the 13 years from 2005 to 2017, 433 Americans have died from dog attacks and it has the stories to support its claims.